Colorado Water Center Lightning Talk Series

 The Colorado Water Center is hosting a monthly lightning talk series in the 2025 Spring semester featuring talks by CSU faculty and staff involved in water-related research, education, and extension to promote sharing & collaboration across departments and disciplines.

-- In-Person Location: Michael Smith Natural Resources Building, Room 402
+- In-Person Location: Natural Resources Building, Room 402

 - Speakers: